vince-p/academicprofile/content/media/2026-05-13_The Guardian/index.md

 ---
 title: "Sound baths are supposed to help relax and soothe your nervous system.
-But do any of these claims ring true?"
+But do any of these claims ring true"
 summary: The Guardian
 tags:
  - news